mmiklovaitemm/art-gallery-website/README.md

 - **Leaflet.js**: A JavaScript library to create the interactive map.
 - **Google Fonts**: For custom fonts (`Big Shoulders Display` and `Outfit`).
 - **SVG Icons**: For the social media icons in the footer.

+---

 ## Acknowledgments 🙌

-- This project is part of the challenges provided by Frontend Mentor.
+This project is part of the challenges provided by [Frontend Mentor](https://www.frontendmentor.io/)

-## Feel free to share your feedback or improvements!
+Feel free to share your feedback or improvements!

+---

+### Happy coding! 🚀